-We all want to save money when we can.
+We all want to save money when possible.
 As the owner of Proudfoot Plumbing, Heating and Air, I want you to be able to rely on our services to handle these crazy hard to do jobs that drive most people crazy.
 We love jobs that other plumbers think are too hard to do.
 We also believe that they are a lot of jobs that you can do yourself.
 That’s is why we have this do it yourself series.
 It costs us a lot of money to send a truck to your home, stocked with everything we need to do your major repairs for you.
-That’s why sometimes it makes sense for you too do it yourself.
+That’s why sometimes it makes sense for you to do it yourself.
 Today, I want to talk to you about Kitchen Faucet repair!

 Tighten my Kitchen Faucet Handle

 The handle of a kitchen faucet can work loose over time.
 A loose faucet handle can interfere with the ability of the faucet to turn on and off efficiently.
 Tightening the handle will greatly reduce the irritation associated with a loose kitchen faucet.

 - Remove any objects in the sink cabinet that will interfere with your ability to reach the two water supply valves located at the back of the cabinet.
 Turn each valve clockwise to shut off the supply.

 - Examine the handle.
 You will either find a setscrew with a recessed hex head at the handle base OR decorative caps, snapped onto the top of the handle or handles.

 - Using a correctly sized hex head wrench, slide the end into the setscrew.
 Turn the setscrews clockwise until tight.
 If you cannot access the setscrew with the handle in the down or “Off” position, lift the handle to the “On” position